magoo/AuthTables/README.md

 # AuthTables

-AuthTables is a service that assists in the detects when an authentication may have been taken over because of credential theft.
+AuthTables is a service that prevents (or detects) "Account Taken Over" cause by simple credential theft.
 If people are stealing your users passwords, AuthTables may be useful.

 AuthTables requires zero integration with external feeds of data, risk scores, or machine learning to be useful, though they can certainly be used.
 Your own authentication data will generate a graph of known locations for a user as they authenticate with known cookies or IP address.
 Every new login from a previously known IP or Cookie makes this graph stronger over time as it adds new locations for the user.